Last Updated: May 18, 2026Documentation Index

 Introduction

 Cline is an open-source AI coding agent for VS Code that can create files, edit code, run terminal commands, execute bash commands, and more.
 It acts as an autonomous pair programmer that helps you build applications through natural language conversations.
-Cline pairs exceptionally well with SaladCloud for several reasons:- Per-hour pricing means no token cost anxiety during extended agentic coding sessions
+Cline works with SaladCloud in two ways:- Salad AI Gateway - no infrastructure to deploy or manage.
+Sign up for access, point Cline at a single shared endpoint, and use your Salad API key directly.
+Currently in closed beta.

 Prerequisites